jarviscanada/jarvis_data_eng_SamanehHajigholam/linux_sql/README.md

 ## Database Modeling

-The project uses a PostgreSQL database named **host_agent** to store both static hardware information and dynamic usage metrics collected from each Linux host.
-Each entry in `host_usage` is related to a single host in `host_info`.
-This one-to-many relationship allows a host to have multiple usage records over time.
+The project uses a PostgreSQL database named **host_agent** to store both static hardware information in the host_info table and dynamic usage data collected from each Linux host in the `host_usage` table.
+Each record in `host_usage` references a single host in `host_info`, forming a one-to-many relationship where one host can have multiple usage records over time.

-**host_info**
+### 1. host_info

 Stores static hardware and system information for each node in the cluster.
 Each host is uniquely identified by its hostname.